EEC-Developers/framework/Iterator/README.md

 ### EList iterator
 This is the only instantiation of an iterator in this directory.
 It is placed here purely because the e-list structure is the only internal data structure for the AmigaE language to iterate over.
 It is a child class of the bidirectional abstract iterator class and is provided as a wrapper class.

+## Utility module
+This module contains stand-alone functions to count the elements in an iterator and move the contents of an iterator to an elist.
+Both functions have O(n) time complexity.